se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     add('a', 'b'); // compiler flags an error
     ```
     In the code above, parameters `x` and `y` are declared to have the type `number`.
 Thus, the compiler shows an error when the function is called with strings as inputs to the function.
-    Another advantage is that TypeScript provides code completion using <tooltip content="IntelliSense provides active hints as code is added">IntelliSense</tooltip>.

-* **Angular CLI** - The [official documentation](https://angular.io/cli) claims that the Command-line Interface can be used to develop and maintain applications.
-It can be used to enforce "best practices" amongst developers.

-    The Angular CLI has out-of-the-box integration with <tooltip content="Codelyzer is a set of rules for static code analysis of Angular projects">**Codelyzer**</tooltip>.
-    Codelyzer helps developers write high quality code by linting it against the [official Angular style guide](https://angular.io/guide/styleguide).
+    Another advantage of TypeScript is _Type Inference_ - TypeScript makes typing a bit easier and less explicit by the usage of type inference.
+Let us see how.

+    ```typescript
+    let a = "some text";
+    let b = 123;
+    a = b; // Compiler Error: Type 'number' is not assignable to type 'string'
+    ```

+    In the above code snippet, we are not explicitly defining `a: string` with a type annotation.
+TypeScript infers the type of the variable based on the value assigned to the variable.
+The value of `a` is a string and hence the type of `a` is inferred as `string`.
+    Similarly, the type of `b` is inferred as a `number`.
+Therefore, while inferring types, the compiler flags an error saying a `number` type cannot be assigned to a `string` type.

+    You can read this [article](https://medium.com/tech-tajawal/typescript-why-should-one-use-it-a539faa92010) to learn more about the features TypeScript has to offer.

+* **Angular CLI** - Angular CLI stands for Angular Command Line Interface.
+It is a command line tool for managing Angular apps.
-    With the CLI we can also perform the following commands to ease the development process.
-You can refer to the official documentation for a complete list of the CLI commands.
+    With the CLI you can perform the following commands to ease the development process.
      - Generate a new Angular application with - `ng new`
      - Generate Angular files - `ng generate`
-     - Build our application for deployment - `ng build`
+     - Build your application for deployment - `ng build`

+    You can refer to the [official documentation](https://cli.angular.io/) for a complete list of the CLI commands.

+    The Angular CLI also helps developers follow good development practices.
+Let us see how.<br/>
+    The Angular CLI has out-of-the-box integration with <tooltip content="Codelyzer is an open source tool that checks whether the pre-defined coding guidelines have been followed or not">**Codelyzer**</tooltip>.
+    Codelyzer lints your code against the [official Angular style guide](https://angular.io/guide/styleguide).
+With Angular CLI, you can simply run the command `ng lint` to get an analysis of whether your code follows the "best practices".

 This [article](https://medium.freecodecamp.org/best-practices-for-a-clean-and-performant-angular-application-288e7b39eb6f) provides a comprehensive list of best tooling services offered by Angular.

-### Benefit 2: Angular allows Cross-platform development.
+### Benefit 2: Angular Allows Cross-platform Development.

 Using the modern versions of Angular, developers can build applications that live on the web, mobile, or the desktop.